Legal Advice for Compensation Insurance Claims & TPD Payouts

 More about car accident claim time limits >

 Be aware that insurance companies commonly try to minimise or deny legal claims.
 A common technique is to say you had partial responsibility for the traffic accident (known as contributory negligence).
-Our skilled legal team has been helping injured people access justice for nearly three decades, and they know how to eliminate or negotiate down your level of negligent contribution, ensuring you get the outcome you deserve.
+Our legal team helps people injured by negligence know their rights.
+They can explain how to reduce contributory negligence to improve your outcome.

 Premises Liability Cases

 Under Queensland public liability law, property managers and owners must take reasonable steps to ensure your safety while using their premises.
-Proprietors have a legal duty of care for anyone entering their business, residence or land, protecting them from hazardous situations.
-Their level of liability could alter depending on how you are using their property; for example, if you are trespassing, they could have reduced responsibility.
+Proprietors have a legal duty of care to anyone entering their business, residence, or land, protecting them from hazardous situations.
+Their level of liability could alter depending on how you use their property; for example, if you are trespassing, they could have reduced responsibility.

 Premises liability law covers a diverse range of cases, including:

-When a property owner’s duty of care failure harms you, an expert personal injury lawyer skilled in premises liability claims can help you understand your legal right to compensation.
+When a property owner’s duty of care failure harms you, a personal injury lawyer who knows premises liability claims can help you understand your legal right to compensation.

 More about public liability claims >